stvedt/photography-201-presentation/frontend/markdown/main.md

 ### Simplicity

-- reduce number of things in your image
+- Reduce number of things in your image
-- helps define subject (more obvious where the viewer should look)
+- Helps define subject

+--

+### Simplicity Philosophy

-- painters add things to a canvas / photographers remove elements from the frame
+- Painters add things to a blank canvas

-- closer is almost always better/simpler
+“If your pictures aren’t good enough, you’re not close enough.”
+Robert Capa

 --